haoliao66/Specialty-Retail-BI-Dashboard/README.md

 # Specialty Retail BI Dashboard
+🔒**IMPORTANT: This project was developed and deployed for the business user under a Non-Disclosure Agreement (NDA) to protect all sensitive business, customer, and operational data.
+Therefore, the visuals presented are intentionally redacted and only meant to show the layouts and features.**

 ## Overview
 This interactive BI report aims to provide the business owner with a centralized view of key performance indicators (KPIs) for his online specialty retail business.
 It tracks critical KPIs across sales, inventory, and product performance—down to the brand and model level—enabling leadership to make data-driven decisions that maximize business impact, for their day-to-day operations as well as long-term market planning and strategizing.

-🔒**IMPORTANT**: This project was developed and deployed for the business user under a **Non-Disclosure Agreement (NDA)** to protect all sensitive business, customer, and operational data.
-Therefore, the visuals presented are intentionally redacted.

 ## Stakeholder Interview
 During the initial stakeholder meeting, I met with the business owner and the head engineer to discuss the project's business priorities.
 They also provided technical details on the database's structure and how it could be used for the project.
 Following this, we established weekly meetings to review dashboard updates and discuss the addition of new or missing features.